 One thing Jeepers Creepers: Reborn has going for it is that the new creative team is distancing themselves from the franchise’s past.
 At least, they’re distancing themselves as much as possible.
 From the start, marketing material for the movie never mentions Salva.
 Additionally, Salva is not listed on the IMDB page in any role, not even with a “characters created by” credit for the inclusion of The Creeper.

-Timo Vuorensola is directing Jeepers Creepers: Reborn based on a script by Sean-Michael Argo.
+Timo Vuorensola directed Jeepers Creepers: Reborn based on a script by Sean-Michael Argo.
 The director stated on Twitter that the script and the character of The Creeper are “completely new creations.”
 The new movie may very well be a completely standalone creation with regards to its plot, but to say it’s “completely” new feels disingenuous.
 Even if this version of The Creeper is a new creation, at the very least it still alludes to the original Creeper.
-The lore of The Creeper rising every 23 years is retained for the new movie, and the truck in the trailer looks the same as the original.
+In Reborn, the Creeper does look slightly different and we see it literally being reborn in the early part of the movie, but it is still connected to the original in some ways.